 Thoracic outlet syndrome (TOS) manifests when pressures in the thoracic outlet increase to the point of impinging vessels or nerves.
 TOS presents in a vague and nondescript way.
-This activity summarizes the diagnosis and management of patients with thoracic outlet syndrome.
-This activity examines the relationship between the interprofessional team diagnosing and treating this disease appropriately.
+This activity summarizes the diagnosis and management of patients with thoracic outlet syndrome and highlights the role of the interprofessional team in the care of patients with this condition.

 Identify the etiology of thoracic outlet syndrome.

 Review the appropriate evaluation of thoracic outlet syndrome.

 Outline the management options available for thoracic outlet syndrome.